lindbrook/cholera/docs/vignettes/tiles.polygons.md

 deldirPolygons(sites, rw.data = NULL, rw = NULL, type = "tiles")
 ```

-The functions has four arguments. `sites` is the data frame of the sites or focal points used to do the triangulation or tessellation. `rw.data` (rw = 'rectangular window')is the data frame of secondary data (e.g., fatalities, customers, etc.).
-It is useful when the range of secondary data exceeds that of the site data. `rw` is a vector of the corners of the rectangular window: xmin, xmax, ymin, ymax. `type` is "tiles" or "triangles".
+The functions has four arguments. `sites` is the data frame of the sites or focal points used to do the triangulation or tessellation. `rw.data` (rw = 'rectangular window')is the data frame of a secondary source data (e.g., fatalities, customers, etc.).
+This argument is useful when the range of secondary data exceeds that of the sites data. `rw` is an alternative way to specify the range of data which uses a vector of the corners of the rectangular window: xmin, xmax, ymin, ymax. `type` is "tiles" or "triangles".

 Coloring Tiles
 --------------